 The deadliest vehicle in the United States is reported as the Hyundai Accent sedan.
 This vehicle holds the number one place on the list with 104 fatalities for every one million registered vehicles.

 Are You At Risk?

-Though these and other vehicles made the top 20 deadliest vehicles list, a number of factors can play into whether an Accidents proves fatal.
+Though these and other vehicles made the top 20 deadliest vehicles list, a number of factors can play into whether an accident proves fatal.
 As a result, anyone could face the possibility of involvement in a fatal event.
-If you have lost a loved one in a car Accidents due to the actions of another driver, you may wish to consider filing a wrongful death claim in order to seek compensation for allowable damages.
+If you have lost a loved one in a car accident due to the actions of another driver, you may wish to consider filing a wrongful death claim in order to seek compensation for allowable damages.
 Gaining information from reliable local legal resources may prove useful.